kgateway-dev/kgateway/docs/content/installation/advanced_configuration/multi-gw-deployment.md

 description: Deploying more gateways and gateway-proxies
 ---
 Create multiple Envoy gateway proxies with Gloo Edge to segregate and customize traffic controls in an environment with multiple types of traffic, such as public internet and a private intranet.

+Note that beginning with version 1.10, Gloo Edge offers an alternative to deploying multiple gateways called [Hybrid Gateways]({{< versioned_link_path fromRoot="/guides/traffic_management/listener_configuration/hybrid_gateway/" >}}).
+Hybrid gateways allow users to define multiple HTTP or TCP Gateways for a single Gateway with distinct matching criteria.
+It can achieve the benefits of multiple gateways with fewer moving parts and simpler configuration.

 ## Multiple gateway architecture and terminology

 Gloo Edge offers a flexible architecture by providing custom resource definitions (CRDs) that you can use to configure _proxies_ and _gateways_.
 These two terms describe the physical and logical architecture of a gateway system.